-The Functional and Systems Biology (FSB) science area focuses on characterizing enzymes and biochemical pathways to connect protein structures and metabolic functions to complex phenotypic responses.
+The Functional and Systems Biology (FSB) Science Area focuses on characterizing enzymes and biochemical pathways to connect protein structures and metabolic functions to complex phenotypic responses.
 EMSL's rich approach to phenotyping incorporates interactions within cells, among cells in communities, and between cellular membrane surfaces and their environment for microbes (archaea, bacteria, protists, viruses, algae, and fungi) and plants.
-A fundamental understanding of biological processes is enabled by multiscale experimental observations, metabolic reconstruction, and modeling, leading to improved strategies for designing plants and microbes for biofuels and biobased products, as well as unraveling the complexities of carbon, nutrient, and elemental cycles within cells and their immediate environment.
+A fundamental understanding of biological processes is enabled by multiscale experimental observations, metabolic reconstruction, and modeling, leading to rich datasets.
+These datasets can be used to improve strategies for designing plants and microbes for biofuels and biobased products, as well as unraveling the complexities of carbon, nutrient, and elemental cycles within cells and their immediate environment.

-Three integrated research platforms (IRPs) support FSB scientific research:
+Three IRPs support FSB scientific research:

-- The Structural Biology IRP seeks structural, biochemical, and dynamic information about proteins, protein complexes, and other biomolecules at nanoscale spatial and temporal resolutions to infer function. - The Biomolecular Pathways IRP investigates the translation of genomic information into functional relationships among biomolecules within cells in response to changes in their internal or external environment. - The Cell Signaling and Communications IRP reveals dynamic interactions and trafficking of molecular signals between cells, populations, and communities to understand complex inter-relationships between organisms in response to their environment.
+- The Structural Biology IRP enables users to obtain structural, biochemical, and dynamic information about proteins, protein complexes, and other biomolecules at nanoscale spatial and temporal resolutions to infer function. - The Biomolecular Pathways IRP enables users to investigate the translation of genomic information into functional relationships among biomolecules within cells in response to changes in their internal or external environment. - The Cell Signaling and Communications IRP enables users to reveal dynamic interactions and trafficking of molecular signals between cells, populations, and communities to understand complex inter-relationships between organisms in response to their environment.